nl-hugo/hypotheek-calculator/README.md

 Known issues:

--[] round hypotheekbedrag and woz to 500 precision
+- [ ] round hypotheekbedrag and woz to 500 precision

--[] round interest to 0.05% precision
+- [ ] round interest to 0.05% precision

--[] round hypotheekvorm to 10% precision
+- [ ] round hypotheekvorm to 10% precision

--[] manual input of interest rates should accept e.g. 3.5 instead of 0.035
+- [ ] manual input of interest rates should accept e.g. 3.5 instead of 0.035

--[] linear/annuity interest rates re-appear after hiding them, without touching the hypotheekvorm slider

--[] overlap of input and slider on smaller screen sizes

--[x] chart should appear at the top on smaller screen sizes, not on the bottom
+- [x] chart should appear at the top on smaller screen sizes, not on the bottom

+- [ ] overlap of input and slider on smaller screen sizes

--[] reset button should be on top of the input field
+- [ ] reset button should be on top of the input field

+- [ ] no left margin on small screen

--[] dynamic chart size?
+- [ ] dynamic chart size?

+- [ ] linear/annuity interest rates re-appear after hiding them, without touching the hypotheekvorm slider

+- [ ] eigenwoningforfait does not update when changing WOZ waarde

+- [ ] compute optimal linear/annuity mix